 Steve has a BA in Marketing from the University of Tennessee.

 David Herbert joined the HCOA team in 2013, and currently serves as the Director of Support Services at Honeycomb Company of America.
-With a mission of enabling manufacturing success, David oversees the management of Engineering, Quality, Supply Chain, Training, and New Product Development departments.
+With a mission of enabling manufacturing success, David oversees the management of Contracts and Customer Service, Engineering, Quality, Supply Chain, Training, and New Product Development departments.
 Collectively, the Support Services team provides the support needed to produce correct and on-time products while constantly striving to exceed Customer expectations.
 As a member of the Honeycomb leadership team, David has been an integral part of the company’s development and growth in manufacturing capabilities and talent.

 Prior to Honeycomb, David served in roles of progressively increasing responsibility in multiple professional disciplines at Lockheed Martin for over 16 years including Liaison and Design Engineering, Systems Engineering, Structural Analysis, Program Management, Supply Chain Operations, Process Improvement, and Strategy Development.
 Significant leadership roles included serving as a Project Engineer for Lockheed Martin’s L-1011 and JetStar Commercial Aircraft Programs, Certified Parts Program Manager, and Program Operations Lead for Global Supply Chain Services.